tankche1/compsci682-fa20.github.io/notes/colab-tutorial.md

 ```

-Terminal command are supported but with a slight change (add !):
+Terminal commands are supported but with a slight change (add !):
 ```
 ls -> !ls
 nvidia-smi -> !nvidia-smi